eclipse-sw360/sw360/README.md

 This is a multi module maven file. please consider that we have the following modules:

-* frontend: For portlets, themes and layouts, the liferay part.
 * backend: For the thrift based services.
 * libraries: For general stuff that is reused among the above, for example, couchdb access.
 * scripts: Auxiliary scripts to help build, deploy and config system